rust-lang/book/nostarch/chapter19.md

 a data race.
 Be careful!

 With all of these dangers, why would you ever use raw pointers?
-One major use case is when interfacing with C code, as you’ll see in“Calling an Unsafe Function or Method” on page XX.
+One major use case is when interfacing with C code, as you’ll see in “Calling an Unsafe Function or Method” on page XX.
 Another case is when building up safe abstractions that the borrow checker doesn’t understand.
 We’ll introduce unsafe functions and then look at an example of a safe abstraction that uses unsafe